At a glance: Raw data reports describe installs and in-app events blocked by the Protect360 engine, as well as from manually added Validation Rules.

 Before you begin:

 You need a Pull API token.
-Get the token from the admin.
+Get the token from an admin user.

 The Pull API page opens. - In the Protect360 fraud reports section, select the necessary Pull API call.